Shopify/maintenance_tasks/README.md

 #### Batch CSV Tasks

 Tasks can process CSVs in batches.
-Add the `in_batches` option to your task's `csv_collection` macro:
+Add the `in_batches` option to your task’s `csv_collection` macro:

 ```ruby